sp42s/yykaakoo-bot/README.md

 3. npm run webpack once to generate files then

-4.npm run start to start webpack watch and nodemon to auto restart the bot after transpile.
+4. npm run start to start webpack watch and nodemon to auto restart the bot after transpile.